olutayo333/React--Portfolio/.github/PULL_REQUEST_TEMPLATE.md

 Please confirm the following before requesting a review:

-- [ ] I have reviewed the auto-generated change log and updated it if necessary.
+- [ ] I have reviewed the auto-generated change log and updated it necessary.
 - [ ] Code follows the project's coding standards and conventions.
 - [ ] Tests have been added or updated (if applicable).
 - [ ] Documentation has been updated (if applicable).